nihadtz/simple_shop/README.md

 # Welcome to SimpleShop!

 This application provides simple shop using JWT for authentication, Stripe for payments, RBAC for access control, and allows database migrations.
+Read more about it in next few lines.

 # How to run it